• Skip to main content

 Group Marketing Fund Reporting

-November 2, 2018 by Callum Floyd
+November 2, 2018 by Franchize Consultants

-We will never forget a small franchise network\’s conference when the marketing report was delivered and discussed.
+We will never forget a small franchise network’s conference when the marketing report was delivered and discussed.
 The report covered the opening balance, the income and expenditure, and the closing balance.

 Basically, the fund received and spent $150,000 in the same year.
 The expenditure was explained: